-- 1. In all cases, set the Region Code to the region you are in, and the software will determine the correct use of DFS. - 2.
-Newly manufactured P10 5.2 GHz modules use DFS.
+1. In all cases, set the Region Code to the region you are in, and the software will determine the correct use of DFS.

+2. Newly manufactured P10 5.2 GHz modules use DFS.
 Modules originally shipped without DFS are not required to use DFS.
-Set the Region Code to the region you are in, and the software will establish compliant operation. - 3.
-Channels with center frequencies from 5580 MHz to 5670 MHz (inclusive) are "notched" out (are not available) to meet requirements to not transmit in weather radar frequencies.
 Set the Region Code to the region you are in, and the software will establish compliant operation.

+3. Channels with center frequencies from 5580 MHz to 5670 MHz (inclusive) are "notched" out (are not available) to meet requirements to not transmit in weather radar frequencies.
+Set the Region Code to the region you are in, and the software will establish compliant operation.

-When an AP or BHM with DFS boots, it performs a channel availability check on its main carrier frequency for 1 minute, monitoring for the radar signature, without transmitting.
+After an AP or BHM with DFS boots, it performs a channel availability check on its main carrier frequency for 1 minute, monitoring for the radar signature, without transmitting.
 If no radar signature is detected during this minute, the module then proceeds to normal beacon transmit mode.
-If it does detect a radar signature, it marks that carrier frequency out for 30 minutes, and moves to its 1st alternate carrier frequency.
-It continues this behavior through its 2nd alternate carrier frequency if needed, then will wait until the first frequency has been locked out for 30 minutes.
-If while in operation, the AP or BHM detects the radar signature, it will lock out its current carrier frequency for 30 minutes, and move to trying the next in-line carrier frequency.
+If it does detect a radar signature, the frequency is marked for a 30 minute non-occupancy period, and the module moves to its 1st alternate carrier frequency.
+It continues this behavior through its 2nd alternate carrier frequency if needed, then will wait until the first frequency ends its 30 minute non-occupancy period.
+If while in operation, the AP or BHM detects the radar signature, it mark its current carrier frequency for a 30 minute non-occupancy period, and move to trying the next-in-line carrier frequency.